rpm-software-management/dnf/doc/api_conf.rst

     Number of times any attempt to retrieve a file should retry before returning an error.
 Setting this to `0` makes it try forever.
 Defaults to `10`.

+  .. attribute:: skip_if_unavailable

+    If enabled, DNF will continue running and disable the repository that couldn't be synchronized for any reason.
+This option doesn't affect skipping of unavailable packages after dependency resolution.
+The default is ``False``.

   .. attribute:: sslcacert

     Path to the directory or file containing the certificate authorities to verify SSL certificates.